 - Project Justification: How well does the proposal align with the intent of the grant program as articulated in the program's goals and objectives (see Section A2)?
-How well does it address current broadly significant needs, challenges, or opportunities in the field? - Project Work Plan: What elements are in place and what elements are missing for successful execution of the proposed project?
-What recommendations do you have for improving the proposal? - Diversity Plan: To what degree will the project strengthen the field's commitment to diversity, equity, and inclusion practices and contribute to the recruitment, development, and/or retention of a diverse workforce of library and archives professionals? - Results and Impact: Considering the topic, project type selection, amount of funds requested, and scope of potential impact, should the applicant be invited to submit a full proposal at this time?
+How well does it address current nationally significant needs, challenges, or opportunities in the field? - Project Work Plan: What elements are in place and what elements are missing for successful execution of the proposed project?
+What recommendations do you have for improving the proposal? - Results and Impact: Considering the topic, project type selection, amount of funds requested, and scope of potential impact, should the applicant be invited to submit a full proposal at this time?
 Why or why not?